‘Game Of Thrones’ Season 7 Theories: Jon Snow And The Iron Throne

 A photo posted by Game of Thrones (@gameofthroneshbo) on

-I won’t walk through every piece of the theory as it gets a bit complicated, but here’s how it explains Jon Snow ending up on the Iron Throne.
+The theory gets a bit complicated, but here’s how it explains Jon Snow ending up on the Iron Throne.
 Daenerys is on her way to Westeros at the end of Season 6 of Game of Thrones.
-OneEyedCheshire believes that she and Jon will fall in love, and that Snow will eventually kill Dany and beat the White Walkers.
+OneEyedCheshire believes that she and Jon will fall in love and that Snow will eventually kill Dany and beat the White Walkers.
 George R.R.
 Martin has promised a bittersweet ending, and if things turn out like this, it would certainly be bittersweet.

-Beyond the Reddit theory are some other Game of Thrones facts that many interpret to indicate Jon Snow will be King of Westeros.
+Beyond the Reddit theory, there are some other Game of Thrones facts that many interpret to indicate Jon Snow will be King of Westeros.
 Among them is the fact that he literally returned from the dead.
 Why?
 He must have a destiny he has not yet fulfilled.
-And, although no one knows it yet, as a Targaryen, he has a legitimate claim to the Iron Throne.
+And although no one knows it yet, as a Targaryen, he has a legitimate claim to the Iron Throne.

-Of course, Game of Thrones is well known for pulling things seemingly out of the air and blindsiding fans with plot twists we didn’t see coming.
+Of course, Game of Thrones is well known for pulling things seemingly out of the air and blindsiding fans with plot twists they didn’t see coming.
 So all of this could be wrong.
-Although the wait for the show’s return has been a long one, and it isn’t over yet, it is much closer.
+Although the wait for the show’s return has been a long one and isn’t over yet it is much closer.
 At least we can now say it will return this year!
 There is no date yet, but Game of Thrones is expected to return sometime this summer.

 [Featured Image by HBO]